department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/usability/research-plan.md

 ### Must have for participants
 - All are Veterans
-- At least 3 people who plan to use their computer for the session
-- At least 3 people who plan to use their smartphone for the session
+- All plan to use their smartphone for the session
 - At least 3 participants over 60
 - At least 2 people with a cognitive disability (e.g., TBI)